Skip to main content

 Sending Regular Messages

-If the [RCMessage] object contains regular message content, use the sendMessage method of the IMLib SDK core class RCCoreClient (or RCIMClient) to send the message.
+If the message content in the RCMessage object is regular message content, use the sendMessage method of the IMLib SDK's core class RCCoreClient to send the message.

 RCTextMessage *messageContent = [RCTextMessage messageWithContent:@"Test text message"];